sovity/core-edc/.github/ISSUE_TEMPLATE/fork.md

     commit tag: "N1.N2.N3_LATEST_3"
 ```

+`LATEST` and `LASTOK` are iso dates `YYYY-MM-DD`

-The naming scheme for the tagged and updated actions is `fork version` + `date at which the action was working` + `-version`
+The naming scheme for the tagged and updated actions is `fork version` _ `date at which the action was working` _ `-version`

 e.g. `N1.N2.N3_2025-06-07_1` for the latest main commit.
-e.g. `N1.N2.N3_2022.03.04_7` for the commit that was used during releasing, 7th revision.
+e.g. `N1.N2.N3_2022.03.04_3` for the commit that was used during releasing, 3rd revision.
+Here the `_3` is related to the `actions` `fork` scripts and is independent of the 4th digit in the `core-edc` `fork`.
 You will need potentially many revisions as you will need to push the tag each time you make a change to let the CI use that version, then retry if it failed.

 This was tested to work quite well in version **0.7.2** and is detail below.